mhamas/apify-demo-pycon-vilnius-2025/README.md

 **Solution**

-For some reason, `<a href='...'>" elements on Data day page have "href" links that don't start with "/2025/talks", but only "/talks".
+For some reason, `<a href='...'>` elements on Data day page have `href` links that don't start with "/2025/talks", but only "/talks".

 ![Data day HTML](images/4g_data_day_data_inconsistency.png)